avaneev/biteopt/README.md

 1. The formula of dependence of FanSize on the number of dimensions may need to be updated to better suit varying dimensionality of the problems.

-2. The values of the CentProb and RandProb mutually affect optimization rejection rate and convergence time.
-That is why it is reasonable to select these values manually and optimize other parameters with these values fixed.

-3. If high optimization attempt rejection rate is not problematic, the parameters of the algorithm can be tuned to provide at least 20% lower convergence time.

-4. Parallelization of this algorithm is technically possible, but is counter-productive (increases convergence time considerably).
+2. Parallelization of this algorithm is technically possible, but is counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.